w3c/wai-authoring-tools-list/content/selecting-authoring-tools.md

 If any components or plugins are built-in to the tool, they are accessible.
 If there is a gallery of components or plug-ins, it indicates accessible options.<br>
 Based on: B.2.5 (interpreting “pre-authored content” as components)
 * **Checks accessibility automatically**<br>
-Has built-in checks for common accessibility problems that identifies things like missing alt text.<br>
+Has built-in checks for common accessibility problems, for example a check to identify missing alt text.<br>
 Based on: B.3.1
 * **Helps content editors fix problems**<br>
 Provides suggestions to content editor about accessibility problems.<br>